 This process can be called many things: Pest proofing, rodent proofing, wildlife proofing, house sealing, exclusions and more;it all means the same thing.
 Pest Proofing your home involves a series of improved construction techniques added to your home to prevent rats, squirrels, and other pests from entering.

 Customers often wonder if it was faulty construction that caused their rodent or wildlife infestation and often want to blame the builder of their home.
-When it comes down to it even brand new homes have multiple entry points.
+When it comes down to it even brand new homes have multiple entry points, all of which can be identified through a thorough pest inspection.
 The breakdown is a complete failure in the Building Code to require structures to be rat, mouse, squirrel, or any other wildlife animal proof.
 Rodent infestations happen so often that you can find a "rodent" exclusion in nearly every home owner's insurance policy.

-Most pest control companies don't have the construction experience needed to upgrade your home to prevent wildlife entry.
+Most pest control companies don't have the construction experience needed to upgrade your home to prevent wildlife entry and provide a thorough pest inspection on your property.
 In fact, several of them will refer their rodent and wildlife customers to us.
 If a pest control company does attempt to handle rodents or other wildlife, they will often try to sell you on a trapping program without sealing up your home.
 That's not solving the problem though.
 If you don't seal up the areas where wildlife can get in, then you could be paying for trapping and dealing with an infestation forever!
 Rodent Solutions does not do any other type of pest control, termites or lawn spray.
 This is our specialty.

-Rodent Solutions takes preventative measures in advance of an infestation.
+Rodent Solutions takes preventative measures in advance of an infestation through a pest inspection.
 Preventative pest proofing will protect your home from costly damage done by wildlife and save you trapping costs.
 This can add value to your home and be a selling point.
 Preventative pest proofing against wildlife infestations is a positive feature.

 The degree of a structure's susceptibility to rodent infestation depends on several considerations that require a professional such as Rodent Solutions who is knowledgeable and experienced in construction and rodent exclusion.